Boys in unregistered plow truck accused of leading police on chase through Aroostook County

 Clark said the truck continued to operate erratically and drove off the right side of the roadway.
 It became airborne into a field and came to rest near the woodline.

 Clark placed two juvenile males into custody.
-Police said the driver a 15-year-old from Mars Hill but did not say the age or residence of his passenger.
+Police said the driver is 15 years old but did not say the age of his passenger.

 The crash is being investigated by Maine State Police Cpl.
 Dennis Quint.